Grand Bargain (humanitarian reform): Grand Bargain 2.0

 In 2021, 60 donors started new negotiations to create an updated Grand Bargain 2.0 that will cover 2020 to 2023.
 Grand Bargain 2.0 focuses on greater support to local humanitarian agencies, improved participation of people from communities affected by humanitarian crisis and more flexible funding to aid agencies.
 The June 2021 meeting to agree details was led by Jan Egeland, of the Norwegian Refugee Council.

 The Grand Bargain 2.0 agreement attempts to address concerns raised about the original agreement with a focus on an improved consultation process with local organizations.

+Grand Bargain 2023-2026

+After a series of consultations and deliberations among the signatories, a consensus has been reached that the Grand Bargain will be extended until at least 2026, which will mark a decade since its initial launch.
+Following this milestone, a high-level event will be convened to evaluate accomplishments and chart the future course of the agenda.